 About the neighborhood

-Brewers Hill represents the latest addition to one of Baltimore’s most desirable urban neighborhoods – Canton.
-Over the past decade, the rebirth of Canton has created a community that is constantly growing and maturing, yet always maintaining the fun and free-spirited personality that accounts for its popularity.
+Brewers Hill lies at the intersection of Baltimore’s two most desirable neighborhoods: Brewers Hill and Canton.
+Over the past decade, the rebirth of both Brewers Jill and Canton has created a community that is constantly growing and maturing, yet always maintaining the fun and free-spirited personality that accounts for its popularity.

-The location of Brewers Hill provides easy access to all that Canton and downtown Baltimore have to offer.
+The location of Brewers Hill provides easy access to all that Canton, Southeast Baltimore and downtown Baltimore have to offer.

-Already one of the most dynamic communities within the City, Brewers Hill offers a unique opportunity to join a one-of-a-kind, mixed-use campus offering the best of all worlds: easy access to Baltimore’s hip, new downtown, combined with the magical allure of Baltimore’s industrial and maritime past.
+Already one of the most dynamic communities within the City, Brewers Hill offers a unique opportunity to join a one-of-a-kind, mixed-use campus offering the best of all worlds: easy access to Baltimore’s hippest downtown neighborhoods, combined with the magical allure of Baltimore’s industrial and maritime past.